sunny-xia-ada/katseye-concert-price-tracker/README.md

 * Data Cleaning: It uses Regex (re) to strip currency symbols and fees, ensuring accurate integer math for price comparisons.

 * Database: Prices are stored in a local tickets.db SQLite database to generate historical charts.

+## ⚠️ Disclaimer
+This project is for educational purposes only.
+Automated scraping of ticket marketplaces may violate their Terms of Service.
+Use responsibly and do not use high-frequency request rates that could overload their servers.

+## 🔮 Future Improvements
+[ ] Add email/SMS notifications using Twilio or SMTP.

+[ ] Allow users to change the Target Price directly from the UI.

+[ ] Dockerize the application for easier deployment.